 This foundational survey course introduces students to major perspectives used in communication studies and gives an introduction to the basic communication models, key terms and concepts used in the discipline.
 It introduces students to a broad range of theories in order to evaluate communication and media in its many forms and investigate its relationship to society and culture.
 Particular attention will be paid to communication functions, structures, audiences, news, media effects, advertising and propaganda, intersecting narratives such as gender, race and class that occur in communication contexts, as well as international and global communication, ideology and popular culture.
 In doing this it not only gives an overview of the social and cultural contexts in which communication and media occurs but also requires students to think critically and analytically about this relationship.

 - Semester 1 - 2021

 - Trimester 3 - 2021 (Singapore)

-|Objectives||At the successful completion of this course students will be able to:
+On successful completion of the course students will be able to:

-5. Develop critical thinking and analytical skills expressed in written and verbal modes.
+4. Demonstrate critical thinking and analytical skills expressed in written and verbal modes.

 1. Overview of the development of communication studies.

-2. Survey and mapping of contributing theories.
+2. Survey and mapping of contributing disciplinary perspectives.

 3. Introduction of key concepts, terms and models.